Here's what RHINO means when talking about the rental housing world.

 Bureaucrat: An indidual who is employed by a governmental body or who works for a business that contracts with a governmental body.
 Bureaucrats are generally constrained by the terms of their employment from expressing political opinions.

 Citizen: Persons with a right to vote in the US.
 Non citizen residents have some of the same rights as citizens, except for the right to participate in electoral politics.
+Update: NYC grants voting rights in local elections to non-citizen residents.

 Civic Engagement: Taking actions in support of civic or social change.
 See activist (above)